 Thermography for building façade inspection

-At Buildingdoctor DMCC, we employ qualified thermographers and high resolution equipment to make sure we come up with accurate results during our thermography surveys.
+At Buildingdoctor, we employ qualified thermographers and high-resolution equipment to make sure we come up with accurate results during our thermography surveys.

 Thermal imaging for (sandwich panel) roof inspection

-Sandwich panel roof constructions are generally a great way to have an insulated and water and air tight roof.
+Sandwich panel roof constructions are generally a great way to have an insulated and water and air-tight roof.
 However, the gaps between adjacent sandwich panels are often ignored during the construction stage.
 These small gaps provide passage for air movement.
-Air leakage is a major source of energy loss considering most of the buildings in middle east region are provided with air conditioning units.
+Air leakage is a major source of energy loss considering most of the buildings in the Middle East region are provided with air conditioning units.

 Replacing the entire roofing system can be an expensive job whereas finding the root cause of the problem can be a rather easy solution.
 The damaged sheet metal roof system can severely damage underlying false ceilings as well.
 Using a thermal camera, it is practically possible to ‘see’ and pinpoint the defects.